sav-chris/Starcraft-Clustering/readme.md

     .
-    ├── Data                    # Input replay files, all subfolders will be traversed ├── docs                    # Folder for more documentation ├── src                     # Source Code
+    ├── Data                    # Input replay files, all subfolders will be traversed ├── docs                    # Folder for more documentation and background research ├── src                     # Source Code
     ├── test                    # Test Cases
     ├── build.orders            # Preprocessed build orders stored here